The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/how-tos/working-with-assignments.md

 Armed with this information, we can more confidently build our functions knowing that we have a specific set of targets to aim for.
 Automated tests allow us to repeatedly run our code against the same set of tests until all expectations are met.

-{% hint style="info" %}

-In order for a coding assignment to be marked as "Complete", it must pass at least 75% of the automated tests (though you should always strive to pass 100% of the tests!)

-For example, an assignment with 10 automated tests requires 8 passing tests to be marked "Complete".

-{% endhint %}

 All assignments will also come with a `src/playground.js` file that you can use to manually test your code as you develop.
 We recommend the following workflow:
 1. Run the automated tests to see what you are aiming for.
 2. Copy the function you are currently working on into the `playground.js` file and use the test cases to manually test your code